What awards does New Horizons for Women Trust administer?

 Relationship between Sponsor and Awardee

 Your sponsored award goes to a selected individual woman.
-You will receive information about the awardee and will be invited to attend an award ceremony and present your award.
+You will receive information about the decided awardee and will be invited to attend an award ceremony and present the award.
 Your sponsorship will be acknowledged on our web site and you will receive a report at least annually on the progress of the awardee until her qualification or research is completed.
-Awards may be anonymous and in this case you will still receive information on the awardee and her progress, but your details will remain confidential.
+Awards may be made anonymously and in this case you will still receive information on the awardee and her progress, but your details will remain confidential.

-New Horizons for Women is a registered Charity.
-Donations over $5 are tax deductible.
-Contact New Horizons for Women Trust.
+New Horizons for Women Trust: Hine Kahukura is a registered Charity.
+Our Charities Registrations Number is CC23206 Donations over $5 are tax deductible.
+Contact New Horizons for Women Trust: Hine Kahukura.

-For more information about sponsoring an award contact us.
+For more information about sponsoring an award please contact us.